Selge is one of those hidden treasures just a stone’s throw north of Antalya that only a few people visit.

 Returning along other tracks, I pass a spring of clear water in the shelter of a rock wall, in fact, this is the antique spring that is still being used by the villagers who fill their plastic jerrycans here every day as there is no running tap water.

 I leave Selge that looks still as poor as it was in the second half of last century when George Bean visited it, and I cross the same Roman bridge again.
 This time, I take the time to stop for a closer look into the deep canyon.
 You have to admire the engineers from antiquity to dare “hang” this bridge so high above the water and in such a way that it still is being used today.
 The wild waters of the Köprü River are squeezed through the narrows from which two waterfalls add to the spectacle.
 In fact, these waterfalls are fed by underground springs whose water is pressed through the cracks in the rock formation.
-I don’t think the rafting companies I passed earlier today will dare venture in this part of the river!
+I don’t think the rafting companies I passed earlier today will dare venture into this part of the river!
 A little further down there is a second bridge, the Bügrüm Bridge from Ottoman times that spans the Kocadere River, a tributary to the Köprü (old Eurymedon) River.
 There is a path leading over that thin arch but that is too daring for me.
 I also come across the typical red and white marks of the Lycian Way that follows an ancient road that once connected Side to Konya.

 Yes, there is enough left for a second visit to Selge, some day soon I hope.